Alternative newspaper: Content

 Alternative papers have usually operated under a different business model than daily papers.
 Most alternative papers, such as The Stranger, the Houston Press, SF Weekly, the Village Voice, the New York Press, the Metro Times, the LA Weekly, the Boise Weekly and the Long Island Press, have been free, earning revenue through the sale of advertising space.
 They sometimes include ads for adult entertainment, such as adult bookstores and strip clubs, which are prohibited in many mainstream daily newspapers.
 They usually include comprehensive classified and personal ad sections and event listings as well.

 Many alternative papers feature an annual "best of" issue, profiling businesses that readers voted the best of their type in the area.
 Often these papers send out certificates that the businesses hang on their wall or window.
 This further cements the paper's ties to local businesses.

 Alternative newspapers represent the more commercialized and mainstream evolution of the underground press associated with the 1960s counterculture.
 Their focus remains on arts and entertainment and social and political reportage.
-Editorial positions at alternative weeklies are predominantly left-leaning, though there is a contingent of conservative and libertarian, alt-weeklies.
+Editorial positions at alternative weeklies are predominantly left-leaning, though there is a contingent of conservative and libertarian alt-weeklies.
 Styles vary sharply among alternative newspapers; some affect a satirical, ironic tone, while others embrace a more straightforward approach to reporting.

-Columns commonly syndicated to alternative weeklies include "The Straight Dope," Dan Savage's "Savage Love," Rob Breszny's "Free Will Astrology," and Ben Tausig's crossword puzzle "Ink Well."
+Columns commonly syndicated to alternative weeklies include "The Straight Dope", Dan Savage's "Savage Love", Rob Breszny's "Free Will Astrology", and Ben Tausig's crossword puzzle "Ink Well."
 Quirky, non-mainstream comics, such as Matt Groening's Life in Hell, Lynda Barry's Ernie Pook's Comeek, Ruben Bolling's Tom the Dancing Bug, and Ted Rall's political cartoons are also common.

 The Village Voice, based in New York City, was one of the first and best-known examples of the form.
-Since the Voice’s demise in 2018, Marin County’s Pacific Sun, founded in 1963, is now the longest-running alternative weekly.
+Since the Voice's demise in 2018, Marin County's Pacific Sun, founded in 1963, is now the longest-running alternative weekly.

 The Association of Alternative Newsmedia is the alternative weeklies' trade association.
-The Alternative Weekly Network and the Ruxton Group are national advertising sales representatives for alternative weeklies.
+The Ruxton Media Group (formerly known as Voice Media Group Advertising) is the only national advertising sales representative for more than 100 alternative weeklies after the Alternative Weekly Network passed the torch in early March 2025.